Raptor8600/IR-News-Scraper/README.md

 4. **Use**: Your browser will automatically open to the app.
    - *Note: Keep the command window open while using the app!*

+## How to Use Online
+Go to this link https://ir-news-scraper-gqkjsrmwh96uw3kyacip94.streamlit.app/

 ## 🛡️ Reliability & Privacy
 - **Source Badges**: Every news item is labeled so you know exactly where the data came from (Yahoo Aggregate, Reddit, or Official IR).
 - **Direct Links**: No intermediate pages; we take you straight to the news.